Revisiting B\"acklund-Darboux transformations for KP and BKP integrable hierarchies: Equations and hierarchies of the KP type

 \right |=0, \eeq where $\tau_{\hat k}=\tau_{1\ldots \hat k \ldots n}$ (the index $k$ is omitted).
 One can show that these higher equations for any $n>3$ are algebraic corollaries of the equations of the form (\ref{g6}) obtained from (\ref{g7}) at $n=3$ assuming that they are valid for all triples of the indices from 1 to $n$.
 This means that equation (\ref{g6}) is already enough for introducing the whole hierarchy.

 The fact that equation (\ref{g2a}), or, equation (\ref{g6}), is equivalent to the whole hierarchy (i.e., to the generating equation (\ref{g1})), was proved in \cite{TT95,Shigyo13}.
+The idea of the direct proof given in \cite{Shigyo13} is as follows.
+The first step is to prove that the initial integral equation (\ref{g1}) is equivalent to the general relation (\ref{g2b}).
+This can be done using properties of symmetric functions.
+Next, one can show that the particular case (\ref{g2a}) of (\ref{g2b}) implies a determinant representation for $\displaystyle{ \tau \Bigl ({\bf t}+\sum_{i=1}^m ([a_i^{-1}]-[b_i^{-1}])\Bigr )}$ in terms of $\tau \Bigl ({\bf t}+[a_i^{-1}]-[b_j^{-1}]\Bigr )$ (see (\ref{s1a})).
+At last, certain determinant identities for these determinants (the Pl\"ucker relations) imply (\ref{g2b}).

 As usual for non-linear integrable equations, equation (\ref{g6}) can be obtained as compatibility condition for an overdetermined system of linear problems for a ``wave function'' $\phi =\phi (s_1, s_2, s_3)$.
 These problems can be written in the form \beq a_{\alpha}\phi_{\beta}-a_{\beta}\phi_{\alpha}=(a_{\alpha}-a_{\beta}) \frac{\tau \tau_{\alpha \beta}}{\tau_{\alpha} \tau_{\beta}}\phi_{\alpha \beta}, \qquad \alpha , \beta =1,2,3. \eeq Indeed, consider, for example, the equations for $(\alpha , \beta )= (1,3)$ and $(\alpha , \beta )=(2,3)$ written in the form